Andanan River: Watershed

-The Andanan River and its surrounding areas was declared as a nature reserve called the Andanan Watershed Forest Reserve (AWFR) proclaimed by virtue of Philippine Presidential Proclamation No. 734 dated May 29, 1991 with an area of 15,097 hectares comprises with eight (8) barangays namely; Sta.
+The Andanan River and its surrounding areas was declared as a nature reserve called the Andanan Watershed Forest Reserve (AWFR) proclaimed by virtue of Philippine Presidential Proclamation No. 734 dated May 29, 1991, with an area of 15,097 hectares comprises with eight (8) barangays namely; Sta.
 Irene, Calaitan, Berseba, Sto.
 Niño, Mt.
 Carmel, Mt.
 Ararat, San Juan all of Bayugan and Barangay New Tubigon in Sibagat, Agusan del Sur.

 The areas of the Andanan River is being proposed as Andanan Natural Park under the National Integrated Protected Areas System (NIPAS).
 This protected area has its own biological features of fauna and flora dipterocarp and premium species.
 Ecotourism sites like caves, waterfalls, lakes and unique rock formations are the mere features for tourist destination.

-The area covered by the proclamation is under the administrative jurisdiction, supervision and control of the Philippines Department of Environment and Natural Resources through its Forest management Bureau in coordination with other government agencies with objective of maintaining its usefulness as a source of water for domestic, agriculture, power generation and other forestry purposes.
+The area covered by the proclamation is under the administrative jurisdiction, supervision and control of the Philippines Department of Environment and Natural Resources through its Forest management Bureau in coordination with other government agencies with the objective of maintaining its usefulness as a source of water for domestic, agriculture, power generation and other forestry purposes.

 the Andanan River Watershed supports potable drinking water and irrigation for Bayugan, Sibagat, and other areas of Agusan del Sur.